Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale

 \section{Galaxy-scale star formation laws: correlations between SFR and gas mass and the associated observables}

-Recent reports \citep[e.g.][]{daddi10b, genzel10} of a systematic offset between the power law relation linking the overall surface density of SFR and gas mass \citep[the Schmidt-Kennicutt (S-K) law $\Sigma_{\sfr}\,{\propto}\,\Sigma_{\rm gas}^n$;][]{schmidt59, kennicutt98a} of normal galaxies and starbursts were highly influential in shaping the notion of `bimodal' star formation.
+Recent reports \citep[e.g.,][]{daddi10b, genzel10} of a systematic offset between the power law relation linking the overall surface density of SFR and gas mass \citep[the Schmidt-Kennicutt (S-K) law $\Sigma_{\sfr}\,{\propto}\,\Sigma_{\rm gas}^n$;][]{schmidt59, kennicutt98a} of normal galaxies and SBs were highly influential in shaping the notion of ``bimodal" SF.
 These findings are subject to two systematic uncertainties.
-Firstly, the measured offset between normal and starburst galaxies depends on (potentially population-dependent) recipes for CO-to-H$_2$ conversion factors which are hard to estimate for a statistically significant number of SFGs, especially at $z$\,$\gg$\,0.
-Secondly, the sampling of the S-K plane obtained as a result of targeted CO follow-up observations toward selected SFGs is patchy.
-Constructing a reliable and statistically representative sampling of the distribution of SFGs in the S-K plane is thus not only important to explore different modes of star formation.
-The observed S-K law is also often referred to as a benchmark for the performance/validity of recipes for ISM processes in simulations \citep[e.g.][]{robertsonkravtsov08, monaco12} and hence used to gauge our understanding of the underlying physics itself.\\ In this section we return to our literature compilation of low- and high-redshift main-sequence galaxies with CO-detections that we presented in Sects. \ref{sect:MSdata_loz} and \ref{sect:MSdata_hiz}.
-We re-measure the slope and dispersion of the galaxy-scale star formation law and in doing so for the first time are able to incorporate \aCO-measurements from the recent study of \citet{magdis12b} for a fraction of our reference sample of normal galaxies.
+First, the measured offset between normal and SB galaxies depends on (potentially population-dependent) recipes for CO-to-H$_2$ conversion factors, which are hard to measure for a statistically significant number of SFGs, especially at $z$\,$\gg$\,0.
+Second, the sampling of the S-K plane obtained as a result of targeted CO follow-up observations toward selected SFGs is patchy.
+Constructing a reliable and statistically representative sampling of the distribution of SFGs in the S-K plane is thus not only important to explore different modes of SF.
+The observed S-K law is also often referred to as a benchmark for the performance/validity of recipes for ISM processes in simulations \citep[e.g.,][]{robertsonkravtsov08, monaco12} and hence used to gauge our understanding of the underlying physics itself.\\ In this section we return to our literature compilation of low- and high-redshift MS galaxies with CO-detections that we presented in Sections \ref{sect:MSdata_loz} and \ref{sect:MSdata_hiz}.
+We re-measure the slope and dispersion of the galaxy-scale SF law and in doing so for the first time are able to incorporate \aCO\ measurements from the recent study of \citet{magdis12b} for a fraction of our reference sample of normal galaxies.
 Rather than using \sfr\ and gas mass surface densities, we consider the simpler relations between integrated quantities, namely the total \sfr\ and molecular gas mass or the corresponding observables, \lir\ and $L'_{{\rm CO}(J=1\rightarrow0)}$.
-For the rest of this article we will use `\lco' as a shorthand for the line luminosity $L'_{{\rm CO}(J=1\rightarrow0)}$ of the first rotational transition of $^{12}$CO.
+For the rest of this article we will use ``\lco" as a shorthand for the line luminosity $L'_{{\rm CO}(J=1\rightarrow0)}$ of the first rotational transition of $^{12}$CO.